Lemon Law / Redhibition Demand Letter — Louisiana

 X. DOCUMENT PRESERVATION

-- All repair orders and warranty claims
+- All repair orders, warranty claims, and dealer communications

-- All communications between dealer and manufacturer
+- All communications between the dealer and manufacturer

 XI.
 RESPONSE DEADLINE

-- Your offer for repurchase or replacement
+- Your offer for repurchase, replacement, or price reduction

 Respectfully submitted,